Berlin Specialty Coffee Guide

 The cousins James Maguire and Morgan Love brought a piece of Australian breakie and coffee culture to Friedrichshain when they opened Silo in 2013.
 These days the coffee comes exclusively from Fjord, a roasting project that Silo is running in cooperation with Father Carpenter Coffee Brewers.
 A great address for brunch with a timeless rustic interior.

 Tres Cabezas is a specialty coffee roastery located in Berlin Friedrichshain.
-What started as an espresso bar in 2002 has developed into a successful coffee business.
-The owners Robert Stock and Sascha Spittel have since expanded with two more coffee shops in Berlin.
+When Sascha Spittel and Robert Stock started with an espresso bar in 2002 they had no idea it would develop into a successful coffee roastery with three coffee shops in Berlin and a respectable retail business.
+Robert told me he still thinks it was a bad idea to start out at Ostkreuz, which back then wasn't a very desirable neighbourhood.
+But looking at what they've achieved it could have gone worse.
 Read more about Tres Cabezas in my interview with head roaster Bára Ernygrova.

 Boxhagener Str.
 74